dianasgit/Graphs_Theory_Exercises_Python/README.md

 Kruskal's Minimum Spanning Tree Theorem: A method for finding a minimum spanning tree in a weighted graph.

-Planar Graph: A graph that can be drawn on a plane without its edges crossing.

 Degree Sequence: A list of the degrees of the vertices in a graph.

-Regular Graph: A graph in which all vertices have the same degree.

 Directed Acyclic Graph (DAG): A directed graph that does not contain cycles.

-Graph Isomorphism: Two graphs are isomorphic if there is a bijective correspondence between their sets of vertices and edges that preserves adjacencies.

 Eulerian Path: A walk that traverses each edge of a graph exactly once.